We left home in good time this morning heading for Malvern. Originally we were to park up near the town and hike up to the top of the Malvern Hills,

 Before leaving town we had a coffee and dounut before popping back in to Waitrose for some fresh milk, then it was back to the motorhome.

-higher, hence my creation.
+aerial up higher, hence my creation.
 I bought a steel biscuit tin, which unfortunately had an aluminium lid which meant that the magnet on the bottom of the aerial wouldn't stick to it.
-This was overcome by gluing a magnetic piece of metal I had as part of the packaging
+This was overcome by gluing a magnetic piece of metal I had as part of

 Tomorrow was supposed to have been spent hiking but we’re expecting more heavy rain and so instead will spend the day in Worcester which we can get to on the local bus.